-If a Get Features command is submitted for this Feature, the attributes specified in Figure 110 are returned in Dword 0 of the completion gueue entry for that command.
+If a Get Features command is submitted for this Feature, the attributes specified in Figure 130 are returned in Dword 0 of the completion queue entry for that command.

-Figure 110: Arbitration & Command Processing - Command Dword 11
+Figure 130: Arbitration & Command Processing - Command Dword 11

 Bit Description 31:24 High Priority Weight (HPW): This field defines the number of commands that may be executed from the high priority service class in each arbitration round.
 This is a 0's based value.
 Medium Priority Weight (MPW): This field defines the number of commands that may be 23:16 executed from the medium priority service class in each arbitration round.
 This is a 0's based value.
-15:08 Low Priority Weight (LPW): This field defines the number of commands that may be executed 13.00 from the low priority service class in each arbitration round.
+15:08 Low Priority Weight (LPW): This field defines the number of commands that may be executed 15.06 from the low priority service class in each arbitration round.
 This is a 0's based value.
 07:03 Reserved Arbitration Burst (AB): Indicates the maximum number of commands that the controller may 02:00 launch at one time from a particular Submission Queue.
-This value is specified as 2^n.
+The value is expressed as a power of two (e.g., 000b indicates one, 011b indicates eight).
 A value of 111b indicates no limit.
-Thus, the possible settings are 1, 2, 4, 8, 16, 32, 64, or no limit.

-5.14.1.2 Power Management (Feature Identifier 02h)
+5.21.1.2 Power Management (Feature Identifier 02h)

 This Feature allows the host to configure the power state.
-The attributes are indicated in Command Dword 11
+The attributes are indicated in Command Dword 11.